 Three challenges were selected and passed to space sector volunteers to explore collaboratively during a series of workshops, which would ultimately help to better evaluate the carbon footprint of the industry’s value chain; satellite manufacturing, launch vehicle production, spaceport activity and satellite data analysis, whilst engaging proactively with environmental groups to identify opportunities to make a positive contribution to wider Net Zero targets.

-On June 23rd, the outcomes of the sectoral workshops will be shared with challengers and the judging panel for feedback, in front of an online audience of over 400 live viewers.
+On June 23rd, the outcomes of the sectoral workshops were shared with challengers and the judging panel for feedback, in front of an online audience of over 400 live viewers.

-The event is open to the public and will be hosted by science broadcaster Dallas Campbell and Dr. Suzie Imber, who will highlight the importance of ongoing collaboration around sustainable spacefaring and aim to establish next steps, as we look to COP26 and beyond.
+The event was open to the public and hosted by science broadcaster Dallas Campbell and Dr. Suzie Imber, who highlighted the importance of ongoing collaboration around sustainable spacefaring and aim to establish next steps, as we look to COP26 and beyond.

 Identify ways to quantify, classify & assess the human-made space object population, leveraging big data (space and non-space) to better understand the nature of the space debris & orbital carrying capacity problem, whilst working towards the environmental protection of the near-earth space ecosystem.

 Define a holistic, internationally adoptable approach to measuring the true impact of the space sector (direct and indirect) on the environment, to enable the reduction of carbon emissions & ensure a meaningful contribution towards wider net zero targets.

 Lead by: Hina Khan

 Explore the development of an open & accessible digital library of space data that connects & empowers citizen science initiatives around diverse Earth-based environmental data, to support deeper insight & better decision making from space-sourced information.